home about resources filmscamp johnny reb

 25. The Homesman (2014): Next to "Unforgiven" and "Little Big Man," this is one of the most disturbing Westerns you'll ever see.
 It's also one of the few that shows how tough frontier life could be on a young woman - married or single.
 Tommy Lee Jones (in one of his better performances) plays a low-life drifter who helps a pious Hillary Swank transport three young women, driven insane by frontier life in the Nebraska Territory, to an Iowa minister's wife who agrees to care for them.
 With hostile Indians, bandits, disease, insects, harsh weather, and just flat out loneliness, you could only imagine how life was back then.
 Very shocking suicide close to the end of the film.

 26. News of the World (2020): Finally!
 A Western film that incudes my hometown of Wichita Falls, Texas.
 This film is about a former Confederate captain, played by Tom Hanks, who escorts a German-Texas orphan, held by the Kiowas, to her family in Castroville, a German immigrant community just west of San Antonio.
 Hanks' character, Captain Jefferson Kidd, makes a meager living by reading newspapers to the residents of frontier Texas towns.
 For a ten-cent donation, Kidd read interesting tidbits from a variety of big-city newspapers he carried with him.
 Many of these Texas towns didn't have their own newspapers nor ready means of obtaining them.
 After a news presention, Kidd heads for Montague County, the Red River crossing point for Chisholm Trail cattle herds.
 Along the way, he encounters an orpan White girl named Johanna Leonberger (played appropriately by German actress Helena Zengal) dressed in Kiowa garb and speaking only in the Kiowa tongue.
 During raids on Texas settlements, Comanches and Kiowas would take pre-teen White girls and raise them as Native Americans.
 In some cases (Comanche raised Cynthia Parker for example), they became the wife of a Native American male.
 Johanna's first escort was an African-American male who was lynched, leaving her stranded.
-Kidd decides to take her home, but encounters a number of perils along the way, the most perilous being a large buffalo hunting camp, in Erath County, strewn with buffalo carcasses and every lawless type imagineable.
+Kidd decides to take her home, but encounters a number of perils along the way, the most perilous being a large buffalo hunting camp, in Erath County, strewn with buffalo carcasses and every lawless type imaginable.
 Post Civil War Texas was not a safe place to be in.
 Along with the Indian raids, there were brigands, Union and Confederate outlaw gangs, Union occupation troops, unpredictable weather, and disease.
 I liked this film because you get a good idea of what frontier life in Texas was like in the late 1800's.
 A period of time when survival was never assured but always fought for.